A Kubernetes app is a containerized application that you can run on your

 If you want to customize the app, such as increasing the number of replicas, or changing the update strategy for application pods, edit the

 kubectlconfiguration or Helm chart.

-An Application CRD, which define's the application's properties, such as the type of application, the version, maintainers, and so on.
+An Application resource, which defines the application's properties, such as the type of application, the version, maintainers, and so on.

 Verify the app's configuration and deploy the app.